 My work is about creating greater ease of movement and facilitating the body’s natural healing processes.
 It’s about being able to pick up your kid and share a smile without masking hidden pain and tension.
 It’s about being able to grab hold of a rare sunny day and work in your garden without being stopped by an aching hip, knee, or shoulder.

-I utilize my education in injury treatment massage, including my training in intra-oral (inside the mouth) massage, to address a wide variety of physical issues, as well as to provide a more attentive relaxation experience.
+I utilize my education in injury treatment massage to address a wide variety of physical issues, as well as to provide a more attentive relaxation experience.
 By addressing the body as a whole, connected unit, I seek not only to alleviate symptoms but to respond to contributing factors, for more complete healing and to prevent future injury.

 Are you seeking pain relief, support in healing an injury, nurturing touch during your pregnancy, or the ability to move more fully?
 I’d love to work with you.